swaptacular/swpt_accounts/protocol.rst

    message.

-If for a given account, no `AccountUpdate`_ messages have been received for a very long time (1 year for example), the account's `AS record`_ MAY be removed from the client's database. [#latest-heartbeat-ts]
+If for a given account, no `AccountUpdate`_ messages have been received for a very long time (1 year for example), the account's `AD record`_ SHOULD be removed from the client's database. [#latest-heartbeat-ts]

 .. [#latest-heartbeat] The ``ts`` field is used to store the timestamp